The Man From UNCLE

 Kuryakin against the wall.
 With profuse apologies he slinked to the elevator.

-When the doors closed Kuryakin looked at his watch; three minutes forty-four
+When the doors closed Kuryakin looked at his watch; three minutes forty-four seconds.

-waited for a signal from his partner.
+for a signal from his partner.
 If Napoleon did not signal within another

 minute, Kuryakin would know the plan had failed and he would have to rescue